zicco99/Serverless-Framework-Bootcamp-Proj/theory/dynamo-db-deep-dive.md

 }
 ```

 Under-the-Hood: DynamoDB efficiently stores data by partitioning it based on the CustomerID. `Within each partition, items are sorted by the OrderID`.
-This sorting mechanism allows DynamoDB to quickly retrieve all orders for a specific customer and efficiently return results sorted by OrderID.
+This sorting mechanism allows DynamoDB to quickly retrieve all orders for a specific customer and efficiently return results sorted by OrderID. **[THIS STUFF IS USEFUL WHEN WE GONNA FILTER]**

 ## Secondary Indexes